NoLab-IU/LeCoder/README.md

 We do not guarantee the accuracy of human coding.
 In fact, part of the claimed utility of LeCoder is that human coding could be inconsistent and/or error-prone.

 ## VI.
 References
-+ For more details on LeCoder, please refer to our paper (coming soon).
++ For more details on LeCoder, please refer to our paper:
+*LeCoder: A Large-Scale Automated Coder for Coding Errors in Word Production Tasks* at https://osf.io/preprints/psyarxiv/jhng4_v1

 + Brysbaert, M., & New, B. (2009).
 Moving beyond Kučera and Francis: A critical evaluation of current word frequency norms and the introduction of a new and improved word frequency measure for American English.
 Behavior research methods, 41(4), 977-990.